<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792375415521163&amp;ev=PageView&amp;noscript=1">

 To find out whether you're covered by the national anti-bullying laws, visit the FWC website.

-If these laws don’t cover you, each state and territory has a local workplace health and safety body, which regulates and investigates breaches of laws about workplace health and safety, including bullying and harassment.
+If these rules don’t cover you, each state and territory has a local workplace health and safety body, which regulates and investigates breaches of laws about workplace health and safety, including bullying and harassment.

 Safe Work Australia external-icon.png is the statutory agency leading the development of national policy to improve work health and safety and workers' compensation arrangements across Australia.